 Do other lawyers in Illinois use the annuity method?

-Use of the annuity method is a common method in Illinois.
-I believe that most elder law attorneys choose to use the annuity method when non-allowable gifts are made and a plan is created to help cover the facility’s costs during the penalty period (rather than the promissory note method).
+Use of the annuity method is a common crisis planning method in Illinois.
+Many elder law attorneys also choose to use the annuity method when non-allowable gifts are made in combination with an applicant being over-resourced (rather than the promissory note method).